HarshitPnt/CS3423-DSL/docs/specification.md

 ### Loops

-XYZ only supports the `while` loop.
+YAFSM only supports the `while` loop.
 Below is the syntax for the `while` loop:

 ```c
 while (condition) {